The character sheet for Cytus II.

 - Horrible Judge of Character: Doesn't pick up on how dangerous and manipulative Diego is despite being warned prior.

 - Idiot Hero: Outright admits that he isn't good at thinking long-term.
 Deconstructed as it is what allows the Baro to grow in power.
+Thanks to Character Development, he begins to overcome this trait in the latter half of the story.

 - Jerk with a Heart of Gold: He's a braggart and a bit of a hot-head, but he's also a loyal friend to Xenon and Cherry.
 He also extends this loyalty to Neko, offering her and Aroma a safe haven if Aroma is ever discovered.